 - The cohabitation agreement provided that upon breakdown of the relationship, the (wife) would vacate the home owned by the (husband) which the parties were then occupying as their home on 30 days’ written notice and upon payment by the (husband) to the respondent of $5,000 payable on the date she left the property.
 The motion judge held that the consideration for the $5,000 payment was the (wife’s) relocation from the matrimonial home and that, since that triggering event had occurred and payment made, the terms of the cohabitation agreement were exhausted.

 On appeal, however, the court determined that a cohabitation agreement does not necessarily cease to apply unless there is an agreement that calls for it to be set aside.
 While it’s true that a separation agreement becomes void upon reconciliation, the same does not apply to cohabitation agreements.
 While there could be cases where a cohabitation agreement would cease to be in effect, the parties need to expressly state that intent in the agreement.

 As a result, the terms of the cohabitation agreement were still in place.

-At Howie Johnson Barristers & Solicitors in Windsor, we provide knowledgeable advice and skilled representation to separated spouses and families in Ontario.
+At Johnson Miller Family Lawyers in Windsor, we provide knowledgeable advice and skilled representation to separated spouses and families in Ontario.
 With more than 25 years of experience helping clients with all types of family issues, from divorce to custody, we can help guide you through the process of amending the terms of your separation agreement and resolving related issues.
 Call us at 519.973.1500, get started now or contact us online.